AstaRem/readme-generator/generated_readme/README.md

 ## Installation

-r
+a

 ## Usage

-r
+a

 ## License
 GNU General Public License, version 3 (GPLv3),BSD 3-Clause License

 ## Contributing

-If you would like to contribute to this project, please contact me via email: r.
+If you would like to contribute to this project, please contact me via email: a.

 I will provide you with contribution guidelines.

 ## Tests

-r
+a

 ## Questions
-To view my GitHub profile, please click [this link](r).
+To view my GitHub profile, please click [this link](a).

-If you have any questions, please contact me: r.
+If you have any questions, please contact me: a.